-In 2014, the Human Placenta Project launched for better understanding of the structure and function of the placenta in real time and also reduce the gap of awareness related to fetal organ development.
+In 2014, the Human Placenta Project was launched for a better understanding of the structure and function of the placenta in real-time and also to reduce the gap of awareness related to fetal organ development.

 These initiatives help to improve pregnancy outcomes and the health of the child and mother throughout life.